-- o the "partnership" refers to Ferrellgas Partners, L.P.; - o the words "we," "us," "our" and "ourselves" refer to the co-issuers of the applicable debt securities, either Ferrellgas Partners, L.P. and Ferrellgas Partners Finance Corp. or Ferrellgas, L.P. and Ferrellgas Finance Corp.; - o the "operating partnership" refers to Ferrellgas, L.P.; and - the "general partner" refers to Ferrellgas, Inc.
+- o the "partnership" refers to Ferrellgas Partners, L.P.; - o the words "we," "us," "our" and "ourselves" refer to the co-issuers of the applicable debt securities, either Ferrellgas Partners, L.P. and Ferrellgas Partners Finance Corp. or the operating partnership and Ferrellgas Finance Corp.; - o the "operating partnership" refers to Ferrellgas, L.P.; and - o the "general partner" refers to Ferrellgas, Inc.